RisingStack/react-easy-state/README.md

 _This library is based on non polyfillable ES6 Proxies.
 Because of this, it will never support IE._

 _React Native is supported on iOS and Android is supported with the community JavaScriptCore.
 Learn how to set it up [here](https://github.com/SoftwareMansion/jsc-android-buildscripts#how-to-use-it-with-my-react-native-app).
 It is pretty simple._

-## How does it work?

-Under the hood Easy State uses the [@nx-js/observer-util](https://github.com/nx-js/observer-util) library, which relies on [ES6 Proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) to observe state changes.
-[This blog post](https://blog.risingstack.com/writing-a-javascript-framework-data-binding-es6-proxy/) gives a little sneak peek under the hood of the `observer-util`.

 ## Alternative builds